 Are my competitors doing anything new?
-If your competitors are suddenly getting more traffic, or get a burst from a new channel you want to know about it in real time.
-By looking at daily updates of traffic information, you can quickly respond to changes in your competition’s strategy.
+If your competitors are suddenly improving or get a burst from a new channel, you want to know about it in real time.
+By looking at daily updates of performance, you can quickly respond to changes in your competition’s strategy.

 Edward Tufte, the data visualization expert, said:

 “At the heart of quantitative reasoning is a single question: Compared to what?”